-While PowerPoint does not have a Timelines category within the SmartArt graphics available, you can still find some Timeline variants hidden within the Process category.
-Of course, if you are using PowerPoint 365 for Windows, you can also use the Design Ideas Task Pane to create Timelines from bulleted lists.
+While PowerPoint does not have a separate Timelines category for SmartArt graphics, you can still find some timeline variants hidden within the Process category.
+Of course, if you are using PowerPoint 365 for Windows, you can also use the Design Ideas Task Pane to create timelines from bulleted lists.

-Follow these steps to insert and edit Timelines from the SmartArt gallery in PowerPoint 365 for Windows:
+Follow these steps to insert timelines using the SmartArt graphics option in PowerPoint 365 for Windows:

 Figure 1: Insert a SmartArt Graphic button within Content placeholder

-- Alternatively, if you want to add a Timeline SmartArt Graphic on an existing slide that has no Content placeholder, you can select the Insert tab of the Ribbon, and click the SmartArt button, highlighted in red within Figure 2, below.
+- Alternatively, if you want to add a Timeline SmartArt graphic on an existing slide that has no content placeholder, you can select the Insert tab of the Ribbon, and click the SmartArt button, as shown highlighted in red within Figure 2, below.

 Figure 2: SmartArt button within the Insert tab